What is ethical AI?

 How do we define what a 'good outcome' is when it comes to algorithms?

-The chances of some dystopian rise of the machines in the mould of Skynet, as fuelled by much of today’s mainstream sci-fi, are slim, to say the least.
-Artificial intelligence (AI) technology is certainly improving as each day goes by, but the thought of machines being granted the essence of consciousness that could, in turn, lead to enslaving the human race, is better left to fiction.
+The chances of some dystopian rise of the machines in the mould of Skynet are slim, to say the least.
+Artificial intelligence (AI) technology is certainly improving, but the thought of machines being granted the essence of consciousness that could, in turn, lead to enslaving the human race, is better left to fiction.

-Some of the most widely-used AI in the world, at least the type most of us will be familiar with, manifests as smart tools and virtual assistants that power technologies such as Apple’s Siri or Amazon’s Alexa, paving the way for the development of natural language processing (NLP) technology.
-AI is also used for automated facial recognition, or in big data analytics, in which data is assessed to derive insights that can drive sharper business decision-making.
+Some of the most widely-used AI in the world, at least the type most of us will be familiar with, manifests as virtual assistants that power technologies such as Apple’s Siri or Amazon’s Alexa, paving the way for the development of natural language processing (NLP) technology.
+AI is also used for automated facial recognition, or in big data analytics, in which data is assessed to derive insights that can drive sharper business decision-making

-Although machines with true human thought processing and intelligence are a few years away, there’s a wealth of potential in AI given the amount of research that’s being done by business and academics alike.
+Although machines with true human thought processing and intelligence remain a few years away, there’s a wealth of potential in AI given the amount of research that’s being done by business and academics alike.
 The more that this kind of innovation intrudes on our personal and professional lives, however, the greater the need for a conversation about the ethics involved in elements like recommendation engines and facial recognition.

 It’s difficult to establish how algorithms arrive at certain conclusions, for example, and whether the results they produce can be trusted to be free of any biases already baked into the data used as a basis.

 If we're to create systems that produce human-like results, how do we define human-like?
 Surely, if we're hoping for something that thinks like a human, shouldn't that come with all the myriad considerations that influence our decisions?
 How can we trust a machine to be fair?